-IHT estimates spending \$11,877,000 million in 2023 on housing development projects, rental properties, and support services.
-Public grants and private donations totaling \$5,414,000 million have been awarded or pledged over the next 4 years.
+IHT estimates spending \$2.7 million in 2024 on housing development projects, \$937K on rental properties, and \$2.0M in General & Administrative costs.
+Public grants and private donations totaling \$3.4 million have been awarded or pledged over the next 4 years.
 The remainder will be financed with new long-term debt, for which IHT has already obtained loan commitments.

-Total rental income is estimated to increase by 45% over 2022 levels.
+Total rental income is estimated to increase by 5% over 2023 levels.
 Expense growth is managed by a budgeting process for each property in our portfolio.

-We anticipate receipt of approximately \$480,000 in developer fees and overhead from a neighborhood of 20 rental apartments at Kuehn's Way in Tisbury in the spring of 2023 when we close on MassHousing funding and financing.
+We anticipate receipt of approximately \$84,000 in developer fees and overhead from a neighborhood of 4 rental apartments at Carl Widdiss Way in Aquinnah once completed and fully occupied in the summer of 2024.